anti-alias-arts/AAVJ/docs/index.md

 The interface is intended to be user-friendly, customizable, and designed to work in tandem with other industry VJ software.

 Let’s take a look at the interface.
+Yay